 Welcome to the QWC

-We welcome you to the Quality Writing Center.
-The purpose of this page is to provide you with a quick description of our service.
-For additional information, please browse the navigational tabs across the top of the page.
+This page will provide you with a quick description of our service.
+For additional information, please browse the tabs at the top of the page.

-To meet with a tutor, click the “schedule an appointment” link at the top of the home page (pictured above).
-You’ll need to register before you can log in to the scheduler.
-You’ll see the registration prompt on the scheduler site.
-For more detailed tutoring and appointment information, select the “Tutoring” tab on our home page.
-You can call us for help at 479.575.6747.
+To meet with a tutor, click create an account at the top of the home page (pictured above).
+Then log in and schedule an appointment.
+For more detailed tutoring and appointment information, select the “What We Do” and “Tutoring” tabs or call us at 479.575.6747.

 Online Email Tutoring

-When you make an appointment, you can meet with a graduate tutor face-to-face in Kimpel 315 or Mullins Library, or you can select online email tutoring.
-If you would like an online email tutorial, be sure to have your paper in MS Word format and be prepared to provide the tutor with instructions about your assignment.
-You make a 60-minute appointment, select the online email option, and upload your paper.
+If you would like an online email tutorial, have your paper ready in Word format.
+Make a 60-minute appointment, select the online email option, submit your assignment instructions, and upload your paper.
 At the appointment time, the tutor will read your paper, insert comments and feedback in the margins, and then email the paper to your uark account.
 You do not have to meet the tutor online.
 For more detailed information about online email tutoring, click here.